Brooks377/leftside_teamproject/proposal/proposal.md

     - To be used as an indicator
     - Additionally, to be used in tandem with the above prediction for a better report

-- *The results of our prediction models will be displayed on a dashboard (with the research questions analysis attached)*
+- *The results of our prediction models will be displayed on a streamlit dashboard (with the research questions analysis attached)*

 **Discussion of Cross Validation, Out-of-sample methods, and the data sample format**
 - CV STUFF